Blue Jays and the Great American Backyard Bird Count

 The bird is may have expanded its territory to Colorado as well, since scientists feel that they have see hybrids of the Blue Jay and Stellar's Jay in that state.
 Another possibility is that the Blue Jay mates with Stellar's in Idaho, Montana, and Wyoming, and the young hybrids evenutally migrate into Colorado.

 This bird previously gave way territorially to Stellar's Jay in the Western US, but naturalists and ornithologists believe that the two species are now cross-breeding to from a hybrid bird.
 They are the only two species in the genus Cyanocitta.

 Both species can imitate other bird calls and both can mimic the call of the Red-shouldered Hawk (so can the Northern Mockingbird).
 Both jay species eat plant and animal materials and they are both highly attracted to unshelled peanuts.

-Northern Mockingbirds live and breed from about Lattitude 42° North in the USA all the way southward through Mexico and most of Central America.
-Some have been seen outside these boundaries as well.
+Northern Mockingbirds can mimic the call of many jays.
+They live and breed from about Lattitude 42° North in the USA all the way southward through Mexico and most of Central America.
+Some have been seen outside these boundaries.

 Mockingbirds can imitate human, animal, and inanimate-object sounds with ease.
 They can sound like another bird species, a cat, a gathering of chittering insects, a washing machine, or a car alarm.

-The North American species of Mockingbird is the Mimus polyglottos, whose Latin name meams many-tongued mimic.
+The North American species of Mockingbird is the Mimus polyglottos, whose Latin name means many-tongued mimic.
 In fact, any one of these birds can learn 200 songs and a variety of noises.